Why Building Your Own Enterprise AI Chatbot Is a Bad Idea!

-Despite the many failures, having a Conversational AI strategy is still top of mind of many business leaders.
-Why – because the fundamentals and pursuit of goals such as improving real time response times, reducing customer support costs, and delighting your employees and improved customer experience still hold true.
-In fact, there is now a sense of urgency, and if anything, it has accelerated the need to deploy and operationalize artificial intelligence enabled enterprise chatbots compared to a year back where most companies were satisfied with proof of concepts.
+Despite the many failures, having a Conversational AI strategy is still top of mind for many business leaders.
+Why – because the fundamentals and pursuit of goals such as improving real-time response times, reducing customer support costs, delighting your employees and improving customer experience still hold true.
+In fact, there is now a sense of urgency.
+It has accelerated the need to deploy and operationalize artificial intelligence-enabled enterprise chatbots compared to a year back when most companies were satisfied with proof of concepts.

 Before you decide whether to try a new vendor or build your own AI-Powered Chatbot, keep in mind these 5 key enterprise chatbot pitfalls:

 - Rigid Scripted Bots with no ML/AI: Many 1st & 2nd generation chatbots fall into the category of glorified if/else script platforms.
 They lack modern Machine Learning and AI capabilities such as Natural Language Understanding (NLU) and Natural Language Processing (NLP) capabilities that can decipher user’s goals and intents without any manual intervention.

 - Limited Conversational Capabilities: Most enterprise bots lack 3rd generation chatbot capabilities such as Context Awareness or User Profile Understanding.
 It is easy to trick the bot by changing your question midway and leaving the bot all confused.
 In order to gain acceptance, it is essential to ensure your chatbot/virtual assistant can carry multi-turn conservation without getting stuck in a loop.